-The increase in total assets at June 30, 2023, is primarily due to a higher cash balance as a result of the \$5.1 million financing completed in February 2023, partially offset by cash operating activities of \$3.2 million, which includes exploration and evaluation activities, salaries, management consulting and director fees, investor relations fees, transfer agent and filing fees, office fees, and professional fees, and a reduction in current liabilities of \$1.1 million.
+The decrease in total assets at September 30, 2023, is primarily due to cash operating activities of \$5.2 million, and a reduction in payables of \$0.8 million, partially offset by the \$5.1 million financing completed in February 2023.
+Cash operating activities includes exploration and evaluation activities, salaries, management consulting and director fees, investor relations fees, transfer agent and filing fees, office fees, and professional fees.

-Current liabilities at June 30, 2023 primarily decreased due to the reduction in payables of \$1.0 million, mainly as a result of payment of December 31, 2022 payables in the current period and lower overall expenditure levels.
+Current liabilities at September 30, 2023 primarily decreased due to the reduction in payables of \$0.7 million, mainly as a result of payment of December 31, 2022 payables in the current period and lower overall expenditure levels.